ghoneycutt/puppet-module-nfs/README.md

 nfs_package
 -----------
-Name of the NFS package
+Name of the NFS package.
+May be a string or an array.

 - *Default*: Uses system defaults as specified in module